Educ-IO/educ-io/_guides/plan.md

 ---
 layout: guide
-title: A Guide to Tiles
+title: A Guide to Plan
-permalink: /guides/tiles/
+permalink: /guides/plan/
 short_title: A Guide
 support: true
-for: tiles
+for: plan
 ---

 #### Introduction